clayne/SSEModdingGuide/README.md

 ### Plugins Tab

-The Plugins Tab will list all installed plugins (ESP, ESL, or ESM files).
-Not every mod will require a plugin to function, so do not worry if the number of active plugins does not match the number of active mods.
+The _Plugins Tab_ will list all installed plugins (ESP, ESL, or ESM files).
+Not every mod will use a plugin, so do not worry if the number of active plugins do not match the number of active mods.
 The image below is an example of the tab with over 200 plugins.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/MO2%20Plugin%20Panel.png)